Echo suppression and cancellation: History

 In telephony, echo is the reflected copy of one's voice heard some time later.
 If the delay is fairly significant (more than a few hundred milliseconds), it is considered annoying.
 If the delay is very small (tens of milliseconds or less), the phenomenon is called sidetone.
 If the delay is slightly longer, around 50 milliseconds, humans cannot hear the echo as a distinct sound, but instead hear a chorus effect.

-In the earlier days of telecommunications, echo suppression was used to reduce the objectionable nature of echos to human users.
+In the earlier days of telecommunications, echo suppression was used to reduce the objectionable nature of echoes to human users.
 One person speaks while the other listens, and they speak back and forth.
 An echo suppressor attempts to determine which is the primary direction and allows that channel to go forward.
 In the reverse channel, it places attenuation to block or suppress any signal on the assumption that the signal is echo.
-Although the suppressor effectively deals with echo, this approach leads to several problems which may be frustrating for both parties to a call.
+Although the suppressor effectively deals with echo, this approach leads to several problems, which may be frustrating for both parties to a call.